 Surely we can do a better job of teaching relationship skills early on.
 We can help girls and boys learn the difference between healthy, respectful behavior between sexes and sexual harassment.

 - Don’t leave it to your child’s imagination to figure out what is appropriate and inappropriate behavior in relationships.

 - Model respectful and healthy interactions with the opposite sex.

 - Talk about sexual harassment – what it is and isn’t.
-Sexual harassment is defined as any unwelcome, unwanted pressure, verbal, visual, or physical contact of a sexual nature.
-It is any repeated or deliberate action or behavior that is hostile, offensive, or degrading to the recipient.
+Here’s the definition: Any unwelcome, unwanted pressure, verbal, visual, or physical contact of a sexual nature.
+Any repeated or deliberate action or behavior that is hostile, offensive, or degrading to the recipient.

 - There is a big difference in flirtatious behavior and sexual harassment, but sometimes the line can be blurred.
 Discuss boundaries and why they are important.